httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 WARNING: Some existing user agents treat an absent Domain attribute as if the Domain attribute were present and contained the current host name.
-For example, if example.com returns a Set-Cookie header without a Domain attribute, these user agents will erroneously send the cookie to www.example.com as well.
+For example, if site.example returns a Set-Cookie header without a Domain attribute, these user agents will erroneously send the cookie to www.site.example as well.

 The user agent will reject cookies unless the Domain attribute specifies a scope for the cookie that would include the origin server.
-For example, the user agent will accept a cookie with a Domain attribute of "example.com" or of "foo.example.com" from foo.example.com, but the user agent will not accept a cookie with a Domain attribute of "bar.example.com" or of "baz.foo.example.com".
+For example, the user agent will accept a cookie with a Domain attribute of "site.example" or of "foo.site.example" from foo.site.example, but the user agent will not accept a cookie with a Domain attribute of "bar.site.example" or of "baz.foo.site.example".

 NOTE: For security reasons, many user agents are configured to reject Domain attributes that correspond to "public suffixes".
 For example, some user